eyobbokru/Django-learning-marketplace/README.md

 # Django Online Marketplace

 Welcome to the Django Online Marketplace project!
 This tutorial is designed to help beginners learn Django by building a simple online marketplace.
-Follow the steps below to set up and run the project on your local machine. please follow the steps..
+Follow the steps below to set up and run the project on your local machine. please follow the steps.
 ## Prerequisites

 - Python 3.x installed on your machine.